 #1.
 Lift eFoil

 The eFoil is a one-of-a-kind model.
-It’s an electric surfboard that will you give the experience of flying over water.
-It comes with a lithium-ion battery as a power source, and its motor is silent and has been mounted on the carbon fiberboard.
+It’s an electric surfboard that will give you the experience of flying over water.
+It comes with a lithium-ion battery as a power source, and its motor is silent and mounted on a carbon fiberboard.

-You can control all of the amazing features with a Bluetooth hand control that comes with it.
+You can control all of the fantastic features with the Bluetooth hand control that comes with it.
 It can reach an exhilarating top speed of 40.2 km/h.
-The design of this eFoil is very sleek and is made in a way that it can be parted and re-assembled, making shifting and traveling with it very easy.
-Lift Foils claims that it can be used by beginners and professionals alike and is completely safe.
+The design of this eFoil is very sleek and is made so that it can be parted and re-assembled, making shifting and traveling with it very easy.
+Lift Foils claims that this motorized board can be used by beginners and professionals and is safe.
 The electric surfboard is recommended for people over the age of 16.

 And with the recent addition of the premium Lift 3, you will get an updated shape for better maneuverability, smoother turns, and a longer cruise time of just about 2 hours.